great-expectations/great_expectations/docs/docusaurus/docs/oss/guides/setup/configuring_metadata_stores/configure_result_stores.md

 [Run a Checkpoint](/oss/guides/validation/checkpoints/how_to_create_a_new_checkpoint.md#run-your-checkpoint-optional) to store results in the new Validation Results store in PostgreSQL, and then visualize the results by [re-building Data Docs](/reference/learn/terms/data_docs.md).

-Great Expectations creates a new table in your database named ``ge_validations_store``, and populates the fields with information from the Validation Results.
+Great Expectations creates a new table in your database named ``ge_validation_results_store``, and populates the fields with information from the Validation Results.

 </TabItem>
 </Tabs>